 Don’t feel overwhelmed.
 You don’t have to study all of these things in depth.
 Just looking them up, seeing pictures, reading a few paragraphs or watching a short video before you go to the parks can be beneficial.
 When your kids see things in the parks or on rides, they will be familiar.
 It will help to cement what they learned in their brain.

-And I think it makes your trip all the more fun.
-Isn’t it more fun when you recognize things around you?
+Learning about the things you’ll encounter makes any trip more enjoyable.
+Isn’t it fun when you recognize things around you?
 When you make the connection and can say, “Hey!
 I knew that!”

 Finally, if you’re interested in adding a study on Walt Disney himself, this is a fantastic resource!